behnambm/nordvpn-checker/README.md

 - Unique successful entries are appended to the specified output file.
-- The faulty entries will be removed from the input_file (requires sed)
+- Wrong password entries can be removed from the input_file with the `-d` argument

 # Best Practice
 Have your router connected to NordVPN.
-After 50 attempts you will get blocked.
-Then change your NVPN server and you are good to go again.
+After 50 attempts you will get blocked (The scripts halts after 50) Then change your NVPN server and you are good to go again.

 # Ideas